Conformal Prediction for Dose-Response Models with Continuous Treatments: Method

-We assume that there is no distribution shift for $X$ and thus $\Tilde{P}_X(X_i) = P_X(X_i)$.
-Additionally, $f_{U(t_L, t_U)}$ is the probability density function for the uniform distribution.
+For simplicity, we assume that there is no distribution shift for $X$ and thus $\Tilde{P}_X(X_i) = P_X(X_i)$.
 We also define the propensity function $\pi(T_i|X_i)$ as the probability density function for $P_{T|X}(T_i)$ as specified in Section~\ref{sec:background}.
 To generate the prediction intervals at treatment value $t$ for a new sample $X_{n+1}$ the weights change to $w_{g,p}(X_{n+1}, t) = \frac{1}{\pi(t|X_{n+1})}$.
-According to the weighted exchangeability defined in~\citep{tibshirani_conformal_2019}, this guarantees marginal coverage over the interventional distribution, for all $T \in [t_L, t_U]$, and $X \sim P_X$.

-\citet{tibshirani_conformal_2019} also suggested a method to attain local coverage around a predetermined target point $x_0$ using weighted conformal prediction.
-Consequently, this can provide varying prediction intervals for different values of $x_0$ providing another heteroscedastic approach.
+According to the weighted exchangeability defined in~\citep{tibshirani_conformal_2019}, this guarantees marginal coverage over the interventional distribution, for all $T \in [t_L, t_U]$, and $X \sim P_X$. \citet{tibshirani_conformal_2019} also suggested a method to attain local coverage around a predetermined target point $x_0$ using weighted conformal prediction.
+Consequently, this can provide varying prediction intervals for different values of $x_0$, providing another heteroscedastic approach.
 The proposed weights, which we call the local ($l$) weights $w_{l}$, utilize kernel functions with bandwidth parameter $h$:

-These weights then guarantee
+These weights then guarantee~\citet{tibshirani_conformal_2019}

-This assures coverage \textit{around} $x_0$, but $x_0$ must be determined beforehand.
-Additionally, if a new $x_0$ must be evaluated, a new calibration procedure must be performed which should be considered when applying it to general regression use cases.
+The bandwidth $h$ is a hyperparameter whose choice directly impacts the efficiency of the prediction interval.
+To select $h$, we advise evaluating the calibration process to set $h$ small enough while having enough samples in the neighbourhood of $x_0$.
+Additionally, $x_0$ must be determined beforehand.
+If a new $x_0$ must be evaluated, a new calibration procedure must be performed which should be considered when applying it to general regression use cases.
 However, for this work, the target interventional treatment distribution is known in advance and can all be computed before deployment.
-Consequently, for a target treatment value $t$ we can define $w_{l}^t(T_i) \propto K(\frac{T_i - t}{h})$ instead.
+For the target interventional treatment distribution, we can translate $x_0$ to a target treatment value $t$ and define $w_{l}^t(T_i) \propto K(\frac{T_i - t}{h})$ instead.
+The local weights guarantee coverage where $d\Tilde{P}_{T}(T_i)/dP_T(T_i) \propto K(\frac{T_i - t}{h})$.
+The coverage guarantee for $t$, similar to \ref{eq:xo_cov_guarantee}, then directly follows from Proposition~\ref{prop:general-cov}.
+The theoretical proofs for this proposition are in Appendix \ref{apx:coverage}.